 If you are looking for the fastest CDN then you need to make sure the CDN provider has a decent amount of POPs (edge servers).
 A CDN with only 5 POPs is probably not going to cut it, especially if you have traffic and or customers from all over the globe.
 We recommend choosing a provider with at least 20 locations as this usually means they have enough strategically placed POPs that users will always be getting cached content from a close location.
 Again, this places a huge role in reducing latency, by decreasing the physical distance.

-KeyCDN has 25 POPs currently and we are dedicated to global expansion.
+KeyCDN has a growing network POPs and we are dedicated to global expansion.
 We launched a new POP in Switzerland back in December 2015, a new POP in Brazil in January 2016, and a new POP in Canada in March 2016.
 We are always looking for new locations and you can see POPs that we have on our roadmap on our network page.

 Keep in mind where your customers and visitors are already coming from.
 You can easily pull this up within Google Analytics under geo-location.
 Are they in certain regions or all around the globe?
 Then take that data and look for a CDN provider with POPs in those areas.